The Bill (Inside No. 9): Production

 The second series of Inside No. 9 aired from 26 March 2015 to 29 April 2015, and in October the BBC confirmed a third series.
 Further information, including hints at settings and confirmed performers, was released in January 2016, around which time the series was filmed.
 "The Devil of Christmas", the first episode of this third series, was shown as a Christmas special on 26 December 2016 on BBC Two.
-"The Bill", the second episode of the third series and the first of a run of five episodes, followed a few months later, on 21 February 2017.
+"The Bill", the second episode of the third series and the first of a run of five episodes, followed two months later, on 21 February 2017.